actions/actions-runner-controller/Actions-Runner-Controller-Overview.md

 ### The Runner container image
 The GitHub hosted runners include a large amount of pre-installed software packages.
 For complete list, see "[Runner images](https://github.com/actions/virtual-environments/tree/main/images/linux)."

 ARC maintains a few runner images with `latest` aligning with GitHub's Ubuntu version, these images do not contain all of the software installed on the GitHub runners.
 They contain subset of packages from the GitHub runners: Basic CLI packages, git, docker and build-essentials.

-The virtual environments from GitHub contain a lot more software packages (different versions of Java, Node.js, Golang, .NET, etc) .Most of these have dedicated setup actions which allow the tools to be installed on-demand in a workflow, for example: `actions/setup-java` or `actions/setup-node`
+To install additional software, it is recommended to use the corresponding setup actions.
+For instance, `actions/setup-java` for Java or `actions/setup-node` for Node.

 ## Executing workflows
 Now, all the setup and configuration is done.
 A workflow can be created in the same repository that could target the self hosted runner created from ARC.
 The workflow needs to have `runs-on: self-hosted` so it can target the self host pool.
 For more information on targeting workflows to run on self hosted runners, see "[Using Self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow)."